Democrats question if controversial Trump EPA pick is violating the law

 In March, the Supreme Court ruled that the Obama administration had violated the Federal Vacancies Reform Act by having an official serve as acting counsel at the National Labor Relations Board while awaiting Senate confirmation.

-The Senate Environment and Public Works Committee is scheduled to vote on Dourson’s nomination Wednesday morning.
-The Republican leadership delayed the vote, originally scheduled for last week, shortly after the news broke about Dourson’s current role at the agency and days before The New York Times published an exposé on EPA official Nancy Beck, a former executive for the chemical industry who has collaborated on research with Dourson.
+The Senate Environment and Public Works Committee is scheduled to vote on whether to send Dourson’s nomination to the full Senate on Wednesday morning.
+The Republican leadership delayed the vote, originally scheduled for last week, shortly after the news broke about Dourson’s current role at the agency and days before The New York Times published an exposé on another EPA official, Nancy Beck, a former executive for the chemical industry who has collaborated on research with Dourson.

 Related: Democrats: Trump EPA Nominee Michael Dourson Is Toxic Chemical Swamp Creature